aljeks/air-quality-and-asthma/README.md

 ### Problem description

-This ML project is model of air quality data with prediction of asthma prevalence for some region.
+This ML project is a model of air quality data with a prediction of asthma prevalence for some regions.
-It's based on data for all counties of USA.
+It's based on data for all counties of the USA.
-My assamption is an air quality index for any city is correlated with quantity of people that have Asthma disease.
+My assumption is an air quality index for any city is correlated with the number of people that have Asthma disease.

-Solution of this problem can help people to choose correct place to live, espessially if they have Asthma.
+The solution to this problem can help people to choose the correct place to live, especially if they have Asthma.
-Any person can see what features of the city is the most important to avoid asthma.
+Any person can see what features of the city are the most important to avoid asthma.
 Avoiding 'bad' areas can help to improve your health.

-### What data I use
+### What data do I use

 Two datasets are merged in this project "Air Quality" and "Asthma prevalence"